jsalatiel/wsbb-podman/README.md

 # wsbb-podman
-Credits goes to farribeiro/wscef-docker and juliohm1978/dockerbb
+Credits go to farribeiro/wscef-docker and juliohm1978/dockerbb